philchandy/FitSwap/README.md

 Northeastern University

 ## Test Account
-To access an account with populated data, please use the following email and password. email:test@test.com password:testtest
+To access an account with populated data, please use the following email and password:
+- **email: test@test.com
+- **password: testtest

 ## Class Link